Dr Miranda Pallan MBChB, MPH, PhD, FFPH

 Biography

-Miranda graduated with a MBChB degree from Birmingham Medical School in 1997.
-She went on to qualify as a General Practitioner in 2001.
-In 2002 she commenced specialist training in Public Health, and joined the Department of Public Health, Epidemiology and Biostatistics in 2005 to sub-specialise in academic Public Health.
+Miranda graduated with a MBChB degree from Birmingham Medical School in 1997 and qualified as a General Practitioner in 2001.
+In 2002 she commenced specialist training in Public Health, and joined the Department of Public Health, Epidemiology and Biostatistics at the University of Birmingham in 2005 to sub-specialise in academic Public Health.

 Miranda completed her specialist training in Public Health in 2010 and is a Fellow of the Faculty of Public Health.
 She completed a PhD degree in 2011, which focused on childhood obesity prevention targeting South Asian communities in the UK.
-Since then, she has continued to focus her research on childhood obesity and its prevention in school-aged children, and she has been involved in multiple nationally funded studies related to this research field.
-She has worked closely with schools and community healthcare teams to develop and evaluate interventions targeting healthy eating and physical activity in children.
+Since then, she has continued to focus her research on childhood obesity and its prevention in school-aged children, as well as expanding to related areas of child and adolescent public health.
+She led and supported multiple nationally funded studies in this research field.
+She has worked closely with schools and community healthcare teams to develop and evaluate interventions aiming to improve diet, physical activity and health and wellbeing in children and adolescents.

 Teaching